Treewidth is Polynomial in Maximum Degree on Weakly Sparse Graphs Excluding a Planar Induced Minor: Abstract

 \section{Abstract}

-A graph $G$ contains a graph $H$ as an induced minor if $H$ can be obtained from~$G$ by vertex deletions and edge contractions.
-We show that for every $k$-vertex planar graph $H$, every graph~$G$ excluding~$H$ as an induced minor has treewidth at~most $\Delta(G)^{2^{O(k)}}$ where $\Delta(G)$ denotes the maximum degree of~$G$.
-Previously, Korhonen [JCTB '23] has shown the upper bound of~$k^{O(1)} 2^{\Delta(G)^5}$ whose dependence in $\Delta(G)$ is exponential.
-More precisely, we show that every graph $G$ excluding as induced minors a~$k$-vertex planar graph and a~$q$-vertex graph has treewidth at most $k^{O(1)} \cdot \Delta(G)^{f(q)}$ with $f(q) = 2^{O(q)}$.
-A~direct consequence of our result is that for every hereditary graph class $\mathcal C$, if graphs of $\mathcal C$ have treewidth bounded by a~function of their maximum degree, then they in fact have treewidth polynomial in their maximum degree.
+A graph $G$ contains a graph $H$ as an induced minor if $H$ can be obtained from~$G$ after vertex deletions and edge contractions.
+We show that for every $k$-vertex planar graph $H$, every graph~$G$ excluding~$H$ as an induced minor and $K_{t,t}$ as a subgraph has treewidth at~most $\Delta(G)^{f(k,t)}$ where $\Delta(G)$ denotes the maximum degree of~$G$.
+Without requiring the absence of a~$K_{t,t}$ subgraph, Korhonen [JCTB '23] has shown the upper bound of~$k^{O(1)} 2^{\Delta(G)^5}$ whose dependence in $\Delta(G)$ is exponential.

+Our result partially answers a question of Chudnovsky [Dagstuhl seminar '23] asking whether the treewidth of graphs with $\Delta(G)=O(\log{|V(G)|})$ excluding both \mbox{a~$k$-vertex} planar graph as an induced minor and the biclique $K_{t,t}$ as a subgraph is in $O_{k,t}(\log |V(G)|)$.
+We confirm that the treewidth is in this case polylogarithmic in $|V(G)|$.